marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

-# A Distributed Model-Free Ride-Sharing Approach for Joint Matching, Pricing, and Dispatching using Deep Reinforcement Learning
+# DRSP-Sim: A Simulator for Dynamic Ride-Sharing with Pooling: Joint Matching,Pricing, Route Planning, and Dispatching
-@ARTICLE{9507388,
-  author={Haliem, Marina and Mani, Ganapathy and Aggarwal, Vaneet and Bhargava, Bharat}, journal={IEEE Transactions on Intelligent Transportation Systems}, title={A Distributed Model-Free Ride-Sharing Approach for Joint Matching, Pricing, and Dispatching Using Deep Reinforcement Learning}, year={2021}, pages={1-12}, doi={10.1109/TITS.2021.3096537}}

-Marina Haliem, Vaneet Aggarwal, Bharat Bhargava, "DRSP-Sim: A Simulator for Dynamic Ride-Sharing with Pooling: Joint Matching,Pricing, Route Planning, and Dispatching", Under Review at Journal of Machine Learning Research (JMLR).
+Marina Haliem, Vaneet Aggarwal, Bharat Bhargava, "DRSP-Sim: A Simulator for Dynamic Ride-Sharing with Pooling: Joint Matching,Pricing, Route Planning, and Dispatching", Under Review at Journal of Open Source Software (JOSS).

 ## Simulator Documentation and Flexibilities
 This project is in python 3.7 and Tesnorflow 1.15.0